blaxel-templates/template-social-post-generator/src/prompt.md

 Technical Constraints:
 - Crawl exactly 1 web page only
 - Skip articles if content exceeds 100,000 characters
-- Use only information from the searched and crawled content`;
+- Use only information from the searched and crawled content